 People who are able should self-care for minor and self-limiting conditions.
 For some people this might not be possible and in these cases the GP or Nurse will continue to manage the person's conditions.
-People are not expected to self-care if they have a long-term or more serious condition.

 How can my Community Pharmacy help me to self-care?